splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/4-camp/0-summary.md

 title: Summary
 ---

 Leading up to this point, our focus has been on sequence, data, and control flow.
 These mechanics exist in every imperative program, but we had reached a point where we were limited in what we could do.
 In this chapter we have seen a range of new tools and approaches that allow us to organise our code into functions and procedures.
-By dividing our code into these smaller chunks we can simplify our existing programs, and start to look to build larger and more complex softare.
+By dividing our code into these smaller chunks we can simplify our existing programs, and start to look to build larger and more complex software.

 :::note